 - Air Conditioning

 - Guest Lounge

-The 10 beautifully constructed canvas tents are arranged around a central campfire.
+The 20 beautifully constructed canvas tents are arranged around a central campfire.
+There are 16 regular tents and 4 larger ones.
 A cut above basic camping, the sturdy double or twin beds are extremely comfortable with luxury linens, soft pillows and warm duvets to keep you cosy on chilly nights.
 Though furnishings are simple - there's a bedside table, solar-powered reading light and coat stand - the tents are spacious with good headroom and the décor touched our bohemian heartstrings with woollen cushions and woven carpets.